tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_Discovery.md

 ## Discovery Matching Rules Overview

-There are 3 phases within the Discovery Matching Rules function.
+There are three phases within the Discovery Matching Rules function.

 - Define a set of rules to be used for the PII discovery process.
 - Define interfaces – systems and databases you can connect to search for PII data.